 What requirements must coffee comply with to be allowed on the European market?

 To enter the European coffee market, there are both legal and non-legal requirements you must meet as an exporter.
-These mainly relate to food safety and maximum contaminant levels.
-Furthermore, European coffee buyers increasingly have additional requirements that you need to comply with to target specific segments or to keep up with the market.
-These are especially in the field of (extra) food safety certification and sustainability standards.
-Lastly, complying with specific niche requirements related to higher sustainability and/or quality standards may increase your chances on markets that command higher values and lower volumes.
+These mainly relate to food safety.
+Furthermore, European coffee buyers increasingly have additional requirements that you need to comply with to target specific segments or to keep up with European market developments.
+These are especially common when it comes to basic or extra food safety certification and sustainability standards.
+Lastly, complying with specific niche requirements related to higher sustainability and/or quality standards may increase your chances on markets that command higher values and lower volumes, if your product is suitable for them.

 Contents of this page